VictorT-GitHub/Becode_StarTup/README.md

 - **Body:** No body
 - **Return:** id, email, firstname, lastname, birthday, motto, createdAt, updatedAt

+Delete the jwt authentication cookie for the current user.
-Delete and return deleted user profile data without password.
+Delete and return deleted current user profile data without password.
-Deleting a user does not delete their messages and conversations BUT it will then be impossible to associate these messages with the informations of the deleted user.
 Automatically selects the current user by his id contained in his authentication cookie.
+**Deleting a user does not delete their messages and conversations BUT it will then be impossible to associate these messages with the informations of the deleted user.**

 ## Conversations (& Messages) Routes